Life is so much easier when you know how to quiet the mind. Because with a quiet mind you can slow down and enjoy life.

 But we don’t live with T-Rex’s anymore.
 And we don’t need fear like we did millions of years ago.

-So, quiet your mind of fears.
+So it is a good idea to use some techniques to stop fear.
 Every time you think something awful is going to happen, check in with reality.
 “Is this real?” ask yourself.
-Nine times out of ten your anxiety will be wholly imagined.
+Nine times out of ten your anxiety will be 99% imagined and even when there is a justifiable reason for being anxious, you’ll imagination the situation being 100 times worse than it actually is.

 Simon Cowell.
 Yeah, that guy from the Idol shows who tells everyone they’re crap.
 He’s like a reflection of a judgmental and self critical mind.